intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 are declared in the headers but never defined.
 Calls to them are recognized by a special LLVM pass later and this is aforementioned special markup required for the compiler.
-Those intrinsics accept three parameters:
+Those functions accept three parameters:
 1. Symbolic ID of a specialization constant.
 Even though at SPIR-V level specialization constants are identified by numeric IDs, we can't use them here, because: